Skip to main content

 USD

-Houston's NRG Stadium is served directly by the METRORail Red Line — the most transit-friendly World Cup venue in the US.
-Houston's food scene is legitimately world-class, driven by one of the most diverse immigrant populations in America; plan extra days for Vietnamese-Cajun crawfish, Michelin-recognized bistros, and West African fast-casual that earned a New York Times top-50 spot.
+NRG Stadium is served directly by the METRORail Red Line, the most transit-friendly World Cup venue in the US.
+Houston's food scene runs deep on the back of one of the largest immigrant populations in America.
+Plan extra days for Vietnamese-Cajun crawfish, Michelin-recognized bistros, and West African fast-casual that earned a New York Times top-50 spot.

 Where to Stay